 Data classification describes the sensitivity level of the data and the type of content of the data.
-Data classification helps catalog members understand the data and identifies the type of data to restrict in data protection policies.
+Data classification helps catalog members understand the data and identifies the type of data to restrict in policies.

 Data assets are classified by these methods: